stereolabs/zed-open-capture/README.md

   <a href="#license">License</a>
 </p>

 The ZED Open Capture library allows the low level control of ZED, ZED Mini and ZED 2 camera.
-The library provides methods to access raw video frames, to control the video parameters and to acquire raw data from the internal sensors (only ZED Mini and ZED2).
+The C++ library provides methods to access raw video frames, to control the video parameters and to acquire raw data from the internal sensors (only ZED Mini and ZED2).
 A synchronization mechanism is provided to get the correct sensor data associated to each video frame.

 **Note:** The provided data are not calibrated, images are not rectified in a stereoscopic way, IMU data may drift or be misaligned.
 Calibration data can be accessed using the [ZED SDK](https://www.stereolabs.com/developers/release/).